wangziqi2013/wangziqi2013.github.io/_posts/2018-05-28-Hybrid-Norec.markdown

 The second optimization removes pre-commit validation for read-only HTM transactions.
 Each transaction has a thread-local read only flag.
 It is initialized to false when HTM transaction begins.
 HTM transactions store instructions are instrumented to set the flag to true.
-On HTM pre-commit,
+On HTM pre-commit, this flag is checked, and if its value is false, then the HTM commit protocol does not spin on and subscribe to the commit counter.
+This does not harm correctness, because the HTM transaction does not perform transactional writes, and will not be committed in the middle of an STM write back.